 Do California Laws Apply to Out-of-State Independent Contractors?

 The classification of workers affects small business owners around the world.
-If you are operating a business in California using independent contractors who are living and working in other states, classification is an issue that you must consider.
+If you are operating a business in California using independent contractors living and working in other states, classification is an issue you must consider.

 What Laws Govern the Classification of Independent Contractors in the U.S.?

 Under the U.S. Constitution, each state has the right to control most aspects of the lives of its residents and to establish laws that govern workers’ rights within its borders.
 The Tenth Amendment to the U.S. Constitution guarantees these rights.
 Of course, employment anywhere in the United States is subject to a wide range of federal laws that govern workplaces across the country, including, for example, the federal Fair Labor Standards Act, Title VII of the Civil Rights Act, and the Occupational Safety and Health Act of 1970.
 If state labor laws do not meet the minimum standards and requirements set out in these and other federal laws, the federal laws govern.